 Raising awareness about poor numeracy levels which exist in the UK, how numeracy differs from mathematics, and the promoting the recognition that everyone can improve through campaigns such as National Numeracy Day.

 Improving numeracy.
-Over 170,000 people have registered to check whether they have the ‘Essentials of Numeracy’ on our free online tool, giving them a space to assess and improve on their numeracy at their own pace.
+Over 200,000 people have registered to check and improve their maths skills with the National Numeracy Challenge, giving them a space to assess and improve on their numeracy at their own pace.

 Improving communication of numbers and data by helping organisations to use a ‘Plain Numbers’ approach, so that anyone can understand their information regardless of their numeracy level.